SUKOHI/v-api-form/README.md

 Now `this.errors` will be changed to rearranged errors when you get errors.

+Note:
+If your error has a key which includes dot-notation, the message will be Object as follows.

+    {
+        "0":"The photos.0 must be a file of type: jpg.", "1":"The photos.1 must be a file of type: jpg."
+        "2":"The photos.2 must be a file of type: jpg."
+    }

-However, this is mainly for axios and Laravel response.
+The rearrangement is mainly for axios and Laravel response.
 Please override `getFormErrors()` if you'd like to use other data construction.

     methods: {